Selezioni Nazionali (National selections for the Eurovision Song Contest – Selection)

 (en) Selection.
 Each participating broadcaster has sole discretion over the process it may employ to select its entry for the contest.
 Typical methods in which participants are selected include a televised national final using a public vote; an internal selection by a committee appointed by the broadcaster; and through a mixed format where some decisions are made internally and the public are engaged in others.
 Among the most successful televised selection shows is Sweden’s Melodifestivalen, first established in 1959 and now one of Sweden’s most watched television shows each year.

 The two principal ways for broadcasters to select their entries are open selections (national finals) and closed selections (internal selections).
-Since the introduction of semi-finals in the 2004 contest – due to the extensive amount of participating countries – and the rule of the “Big Five” countries (France, Germany, Italy, Spain and the United Kingdom), a wide range of countries have often alternated between national finals and internal selections based on final placing at the contest.
+Since the introduction of semi-finals in the 2004 contest – due to the extensive amount of participants – and the rule of the “Big Five” countries (applied to the broadcasters from France, Germany, Italy, Spain, and the United Kingdom), a wide range of broadcasters have often alternated between national finals and internal selections based on final placing at the previous contests.

-Organised by the broadcaster, these national finals (consisting of one or more shows) can be televised or non-televised, however, most of the time they are televised as prime-time television shows.
-On several occasions, the artist is selected internally and the public of the country chooses a song for them through a national final.
+These national finals (consisting of one or more shows) can be televised or non-televised, however, most of the time they are televised as prime-time television events.
+On many occasions, the artist is selected internally and the audience chooses a song for them through a national final.
 Alternatively, the broadcaster can select a song and make the public choose the artist that will perform the song through a national final.

-Among the most well-known national finals is Melodifestivalen in Sweden, which features six live shows (four heats, a “Second Chance” show and a final in Stockholm) in different cities across the country.
+Among the most well-known national finals is Melodifestivalen, organised by Sveriges Television (SVT) in Sweden, which features six live shows (four heats, a “Second Chance” show and a final in Stockholm) in different cities across the country.
 In 2012, over an estimated four million people in Sweden watched the final, almost half of the Swedish population.

-Another example of a long-running national final format is Uuden Musiikin Kilpailu (UMK) in Finland; in 2018 and 2019, each participant wanting to represent Finland sent three songs to the Finnish public broadcaster Yle, which would select the entrant, and the public of the country would then choose one song among the three that the selected entrant had presented to the broadcaster previously, through a televised final.
+Another example of a long-running national final format is Uuden Musiikin Kilpailu (UMK) organised by Yle in Finland; in 2018 and 2019, each participant wanting to represent Finland sent three songs to Yle, which would select the entrant, and the audience would then choose one song among the three that the selected entrant had presented to the broadcaster previously, through a televised final.
 In 2020, this format was abandoned in favour of a return to the open format seen between 2012 and 2017.

-Even though the European Broadcasting Union (EBU) “strongly” encourages countries to hold their own national finals, several countries such as Russia, Azerbaijan and Bulgaria are among those that have opted for internal selections for most of their entries in the contest.
-Choosing this method is also a common strategy for countries after having failed to qualify for the final on several occasions.
+Even though the European Broadcasting Union (EBU) “strongly” encourages broadcasters to hold their own national finals, participants from several countries such as Russia, Azerbaijan and Bulgaria are among those that have opted for internal selections for most of their entries in the contest.
+Choosing this method is also a common strategy for broadcasters after having failed to qualify for the final on several occasions.

 (it) Selezioni nazionali per l’Eurovision Song Contest.
 Le selezioni nazionali per l’Eurovision Song Contest sono dei festival musicali organizzati dalle emittenti televisive dei vari paesi partecipanti per selezionare il rappresentante della nazione al festival canoro europeo.
 Le emittenti possono anche selezionare internamente i partecipanti.